 3. You’re reaching the right people with the wrong message: This is a matter of bad copywriting.
 You’re too pushy when your audience doesn’t respond to it.
 Or your messaging isn’t polished or professional, leading to poor results.

 4. Your budgets are too high or low: It goes both ways.
-You can have a budget that is too high for an audience size, for example.
+You can have a A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. that is too high for an audience size, for example.
 You can’t spend $100 per day on an audience of 5,000 people.
 And the higher that budget is for smaller audiences, the faster you’re going to exhaust that audience.

 Additionally, you shouldn’t run with high budgets until you find something working, even if the audience size is consistent.
 Build in some testing time at a lower budget before escalating.